MicrosoftLearning/mslearn-ai-studio/Instructions/02b-multimodal.md

 2. Use the **CTRL+S** command to save your changes to the code file - don't close it yet though.

-3. In the cloud shell command line pane beneath the code editor, enter the following command to run the app:
+3. In the cloud shell command-line pane beneath the code editor, enter the following command to run the app:

     **Python**